Cloudstrucc/Public/docs/architecture-outline.md

 Training programs include schedules, materials, and ongoing support resources to ensure that users and administrators are well-versed in using and managing the Power Platform.
 These programs help build proficiency and ensure successful adoption.

 ## 14. Appendices
+This section includes additional resources, definitions, and change logs to support the implementation and ongoing management of the Power Platform.

 ### 14.1 Glossary
 The glossary includes definitions of key terms and acronyms used throughout the document, providing clarity and reference for readers.